 - 9. When required to do so, all members of the management team or employees of the Company shall attend the meetings of the Committee to provide assistance and access to the information they have.
 The Committee may also require the auditors to attend its meetings. - 10.
-The Audit, Risks and Compliance Committee shall prepare an annual report on its activities, noting the main incidents that have arisen, if any, in relation to its work, and shall propose its publication to the Board sufficiently in advance of the holding of the Ordinary General Shareholders' Meeting, the Committee may specifically evaluate its own performance to strengthen its operation and improve planning for the next financial year.
+The Audit, Risks and Compliance Committee shall prepare an annual report on its activities, noting the main incidents that have arisen, if any, in relation to its work, and shall propose its publication to the Board for the General Shareholders Meeting.
+Furthermore, the Committee may specifically evaluate its own performance to strengthen its operation and improve planning for the next financial year.
 For these purposes, it may seek the opinion of the other directors and, if it deems it appropriate, the advice of an external consultant.
 Irrespective of the procedure it chooses, it must inform the Board about the matters analysed and the results of the analysis, so that it is included in the annual evaluation of the Board.
 The annual report on the activities of the Committee shall note the extent to which the analysis led to significant changes in its internal organization and procedures.